-How to you summarize 6 years of affiliate marketing blogging in one article?
-At this point, I don't know, but let's try it anyway.
+How to you summarize 7 years of affiliate marketing blogging in one article?
+At this point, I don't know, but I'm up for the challenge.

 However, before we start affiliate marketing talk, let's learn what it is.